arnegue/Audio-CPU-RGB/readme.md

 ## CPU-Temperature to RGB
-I is reather hard to get the CPU-Temperature from default Windows libraries.
+I is rather hard to get the CPU-Temperature from default Windows libraries.
 I tried one which only worked on my Laptop but not on my desktop PC.
 So i downloaded OpenHardwareMonitorLib and now it seems to work.

-How do you devide a temperature by 3 color values?
+How do you divide a temperature by 3 color values?
 Well, i thought, blue is cold, green is medium and red is hot.
 Simply as that i said blue is 30 °C, green is 50 °C and red is 70 °C.

 So i wrote down a small Diagram